SamuelUde/gcp-devops-project/readme.md

 # Docker flask application
 - This application written in python
 - It is should be deployed on GKE
-- Authenticatication to the GKE cluster must be configure
+- Authenticatication must be configure for access to the GKE cluster